 Over the last month, Newham BID has reached out to the new Portfolio Holder for Transport, Councillor Richard Pears but he has declined our offer for a meeting on site.

-One of the businesses on the estate, who does not at this stage want to be identified,issued a legal challenge on Monday, putting in an application to the High Court for permission to judicially review Cornwall Council’s decision to narrow the road and have asked for an expedited court hearing and an immediate injunction.
 We are clearly delighted that an occupier on Newham shares the same concerns about the safety of the scheme as we have and has made a commitment to challenge the decision.
 Clearly, at this stage, the outcome is unknown but it is heartening that the fight for the rights of our business community continues.

-Other businesses including independents, nationals and landlords with premises on Newham have pledged additional financial support
+Other businesses including independents, nationals and landlords with premises on Newham have pledged additional financial support.

 Newham BID wrote to the Prime Minister copying in the Secretary of State for Transport and the MP For Truro and Falmouth.
 A copy of the letter is here and the response from the Minister for Roads and Transport is here.

-The roadworks continue to create lengthy delays for our business community and hinder trading activities.
+The roadworks continue to create lengthy delays for our business community and hinder trading activities

 A number of near misses have been evidenced as the narrowed road prevents two HGVs passing each other safely as predicted by Newham businesses from the outset of the scheme.